Support & Help

 English (United States)

-Ribonucleic acid (RNA) is a molecule involved in genetic coding, decoding, regulation, and expression.
+Ribonucleic acid (RNA) is a molecule involved in various biological processes, such as gene expression and protein synthesis.